 Susan Ariel Aaronson

-Research Professor of International Affairs, GWU Cross-Disciplinary Fellow, and Carvalho Fellow, GAP
+- Research Professor of International Affairs, GWU Cross-Disciplinary Fellow, and Senior Fellow, Center for International Governance Innovation

 Areas of Expertise

-International trade and investment agreements; digital trade; digital rights and Internet governance; trade liberalization and public health; protectionism; good governance, anticorruption, and transparency; conflict and human rights; economic growth and human rights
+International trade; WTO, digital trade; digital rights and Internet governance; protectionism; good governance, anti-corruption, and transparency; economic growth and human rights.

 Ph.D., Johns Hopkins University